Wi-Fi: Waveband

-The 802.11 standard provides several distinct radio frequency ranges for use in Wi-Fi communications: 900 MHz, 2.4 GHz, 3.6 GHz, 4.9 GHz, 5 GHz, 5.9 GHz and 60 GHz bands.
+The 802.11 standard provides several distinct radio frequency ranges for use in Wi-Fi communications: 900 MHz, 2.4 GHz, 3.6 GHz, 4.9 GHz, 5 GHz, 6 GHz and 60 GHz bands.
 Each range is divided into a multitude of channels.
 In the standards, channels are numbered at 5 MHz spacing within a band (except in the 60 GHz band, where they are 2.16 GHz apart), and the number refers to the centre frequency of the channel.
-Although channels are numbered at 5 MHz spacing, transmitters generally occupy at least 20 MHz, and standards allow for channels to be bonded together to form wider channels for higher throughput.
+Although channels are numbered at 5 MHz spacing, transmitters generally occupy at least 20 MHz, and standards allow for neighbouring channels to be bonded together to form a wider channel for higher throughput.

 Countries apply their own regulations to the allowable channels, allowed users and maximum power levels within these frequency ranges.
-802.11b/g/n can use the 2.4 GHz band, operating in the United States under FCC Part 15 Rules and Regulations.
-In this frequency band equipment may occasionally suffer interference from microwave ovens, cordless telephones, USB 3.0 hubs, and Bluetooth devices.
+802.11b/g/n can use the 2.4 GHz band, operating in the United States under FCC Part 15 rules and regulations.
+In this frequency band, equipment may occasionally suffer interference from microwave ovens, cordless telephones, USB 3.0 hubs, Bluetooth and other devices.

 Spectrum assignments and operational limitations are not consistent worldwide: Australia and Europe allow for an additional two channels (12, 13) beyond the 11 permitted in the United States for the 2.4 GHz band, while Japan has three more (12–14).
-In the US and other countries, 802.11a and 802.11g devices may be operated without a licence, as allowed in Part 15 of the FCC Rules and Regulations.

-802.11a/h/j/n/ac/ax can use the 5 GHz U-NII band, which, for much of the world, offers at least 23 non-overlapping 20 MHz channels rather than the 2.4 GHz frequency band, where the channels are only 5 MHz wide.
+802.11a/h/j/n/ac/ax can use the 5 GHz U-NII band, which, for much of the world, offers at least 23 non-overlapping 20 MHz channels.
+This is in contrast to the 2.4 GHz frequency band where the channels are only 5 MHz wide.
 In general, lower frequencies have longer range but have less capacity.
 The 5 GHz bands are absorbed to a greater degree by common building materials than the 2.4 GHz bands and usually give a shorter range.

-As 802.11 specifications evolved to support higher throughput, the protocols have become much more efficient in their use of bandwidth.
-Additionally, they have gained the ability to aggregate (or 'bond') channels together to gain still more throughput where the bandwidth is available.
-802.11n allows for double radio spectrum/bandwidth (40 MHz- 8 channels) compared to 802.11a or 802.11g (20 MHz).
-802.11n can also be set to limit itself to 20 MHz bandwidth to prevent interference in dense communities.
-In the 5 GHz band, 20 MHz, 40 MHz, 80 MHz, and 160 MHz bandwidth signals are permitted with some restrictions, giving much faster connections.
+As 802.11 specifications evolved to support higher throughput, the protocols have become much more efficient in their bandwidth use.
+Additionally, they have gained the ability to aggregate channels together to gain still more throughput where the bandwidth for additional channels is available.
+802.11n allows for double radio spectrum bandwidth (40 MHz) per channel compared to 802.11a or 802.11g (20 MHz).
+802.11n can be set to limit itself to 20 MHz bandwidth to prevent interference in dense communities.
+In the 5 GHz band, 20 MHz, 40 MHz, 80 MHz, and 160 MHz channels are permitted with some restrictions, giving much faster connections.